ChainAgnostic/namespaces/hedera/caip152.md

 type: Standard
 created: 2021-11-01
 updated: 2022-03-27
-requires: ["CAIP-2", "CAIP-10"]
+requires: ["CAIP-2", "CAIP-152"]
 replaces: CAIP-75
 ---

-# CAIP-10
+# CAIP-152

-*For context, see the [CAIP-10][] specification.*
+*For context, see the [CAIP-152][] specification.*

 ## Rationale

-In CAIP-10 a general account address scheme is defined.
+In CAIP-10/152, a string-based general account address scheme is defined.
 The definitions of Hedera Address do not fit neatly into that specification so an alternate address format is defined for Hedera.
 Encoding a three-part Hedera account ID as a string is done by separating the three parts with `.`s; this future-proofs the implementation of realms and shards, although in today's usage, effectively all known addresses still begin with `0.0.`.
+CAIP-152 extended CAIP-10 for implementations to be able to validate and handle the `.`s required to achieve a Hedera-style `account address` for CAIP-10.

 ### Syntax